|

 YANKS Miniatures

-interior for the M8 Howitzer Motor Carriage, predating Verlindens version,
+the M8 Howitzer Motor Carriage, predating Verlindens version, as well as

-as well as some cargo loads and other diorama materials.
-Particularly of note
+some cargo loads and other diorama materials.
+Particularly of note were two pairs

-a lifeless figure beneath a blanket that could be a combatant or civilian.
-YM
+beneath a blanket that could be a combatant or civilian.
+YM also produced the

 The